About the Grotesque

 I identify with grotesques for my love of chimères and Gothic art.
 I adore vampires, but I don't see myself as one.
 I'd say I'm an onlooker, a prop to the vampire set.
 Their bombastic personalities and lurid backstories, while fun to watch, clash with my own.
 Instead, I'm more akin to a Castlevania enemy or a creature you'd see in a 70's toy line.
 It's modest, and some may say overly so, but it's right for me.
 Also note the absence of "fursona", "furry" or even "funny animal" as I speak.
 Sanguine and I are furry-adjacent at most.
 Back when I was a furry, I couldn't relate to other furries.
 I felt like something else.

 The main appeal of the grotesque, like other chimères, is its sheer versatility.
-There are no real rules, and as a result, not all grotesques befit their name.
+There are no real rules, and surprisingly, not all grotesques befit their name.
 One atop the Château de Pierrefonds depicts a mother cat holding her kitten, thus showing the grotesque as an exercise in cuteness.
-In the 1997 book "Holy Terrors, Gargoyles on Medieval buildings", Janetta Rebold Benson theorises about the purpose of a gargoyle's appearance.
-Her first theory suggests they symbolise the creatures of medieval hell.
+Media depictions vary similarly, from lesser monsters guarding dungeons to heroic figures.
+They can be quadruped or bipedal, sapient or feral, gendered or ambiguous.
+They can mean anything an author wants them to mean.
+How one must wonder what it feels to be one that hates its own shape, or yearns to feel living flesh?
+In the 1997 book "Holy Terrors, Gargoyles on Medieval buildings", Janetta Rebold Benson theorises about the grotesques of medieval europe.
+Her first theory suggests they symbolise the creatures of hell.

 "It is possible that members of the medieval Church recognized the potential of gargoyles to in-trigue, to entice, to attract attention and perhaps even attendance.
 The medieval preference for grotesque gargoyles is clear; they far outnumber the comparatively few realistic depictions of humans or animals.
 The frequently monstrous nature of gargoyles makes obvious that all medieval art was not intended to be beautiful.
 In fact, ugliness had a fascination all its own, and images of the macabre were very much a part of daily life in the Middle Ages.